 My mascara is an old standby from Bare Minerals that I always keep in rotation, and I used my Carli Bybel eyeshadow palette.

 As the final step, add a light touch of color via blush and lipstick.
-Since Audrey's skin always looked dewy, blush can help acheive that look.
-Select a blush with a light shimmer to it, like my all-time favorite blush “Luminoso“.
+Since Audrey's skin always looked dewy, a creme blush or cheek tint can help achieve that look.
+You could also opt for a blush with a light shimmer to it, like my all-time favorite blush “Luminoso“.

 The blush I use has a bit of a sheen/highlight to it that I like.